TheoDgb/URLCustomDiscs/README.md

 Additionally, Vanilla commands such as `/playsound` and `/stopsound` work with the custom music, so you do not need to use a disc in a jukebox.

 Important:
-- Currently only works on Windows due to dependencies.
+- Currently works on Windows and Linux due to dependencies.
 - Make sure to use a direct video link without parameters (such as playlist, timecode, etc.), or you might be in for a surprise.
 Delete everything starting from & in the URL.

-Note: plugin tested on 1.21.0 Spigot server
+Note: plugin tested on 1.21+ Spigot, Paper and Arclight servers

 ## Usage
 <table>